 Reliability engineering is all about preventing problems.
 Some of these problems are what we call 'failures.'
 The vast majority of these problems are process issues, design problems, flunked tests and all sorts of other things that blow out your budget and schedule this week.
 So getting reliability engineering happening from the start means you create high quality, robust things quickly and cheaply.

 If reliability engineering isn't making you money (today), then you're doing it wrong.

 There are many organizations who may have had initial success with some RAM tools or activities, but indefinitely repeat these activities with no ongoing improvement.
 Others perhaps enlist 'specialists' who may focus initially on complex data analysis which immediately loses organizational focus.
 The key is finding the right team who understands both RAM practice and reliability engineering - and when to apply each.

 But more often than not, the first thing that needs to happen for an organization that wants to improve reliability and availability is to focus on the way the organization is managed and lead.

 Culture is everything.

 Acuitas can help.
-We are experienced in practice, theory and (managerial) culture.
-That means we are better placed to suggest a tailored approach for reliability and availability improvement in a way that supports your organization's value proposition - which more often than not is long term profit.
+We are experienced in practice, theory, and (managerial) culture.
+That means we are better placed to suggest a tailored approach for reliability and availability improvement in a way that supports your organization's value proposition- which more often than not is a long-term profit.
 We have helped a wide range of clients and customers from many industries.
-Whether you want to reduce warranty claims, lifecycle costs or satellite mission reliability, we can support you as we've done before with many other clients.
+Where you want to reduce warranty claims, lifecycle costs, or satellite mission reliability, we can support you as we've done before with many other clients.

 We also offer training packages that can be tailored to your unique needs.
-We offer short courses that can be delivered virtually or on site.
+Our services include short courses that can be delivered virtually or on site.

-Contact us today if you would like to discuss your organizational RAM needs.
+Contact us today if you'd like to discuss your organizational RAM needs.

 He has been the director and founder of multiple research centers at the University of California Los Angeles.
 He has authored or co-authored multiple textbooks on reliability engineering and implemented several RAM programs across multiple industries.